Reviews You Can Rely On

 Credit: Ally Arcuri

-We also take a keen look at each shoe's versatility.
+When it comes to value, we also take a keen look at each shoe's versatility.
 Our top choice for versatility is the Hoka Mach 6 because it excels in a myriad of situations.
 For runners looking to purchase only a single shoe, value and versatility are important to consider.
 When looking for versatility, we generally assess how each shoe stacks up across our metrics as a whole.
 If the shoe scores incredibly high in one metric but low in another, that is a clue that it lacks versatility.
-If a shoe scores relatively high across the board, like the Mach 6, it generally means that the shoe is more versatile.
+If a shoe scores relatively high across the board, like the Mach 6, it generally means it is more versatile.

 Landing Comfort